ddragoti/SitePoint-Mobile-Channel/Articles/MarkWong/BuildingSimpleRESTAPIForMobileApplications.md

 ]
 ```

-Included in the article is the [REST API](https://github.com/quiksilv/simple-api-mobile/tree/master/restapi "REST API") source code hosted on github.
-There is no data so you would need to run `python manage.py migrate` or `python manage.py syncdb` on older Django versions.
+You can find the source code for the [REST API app on GitHub](https://github.com/sitepoint-editors/simple-api-mobile "REST API").
+There is no data so you will need to run `python manage.py migrate` or `python manage.py syncdb` on older Django versions after downloading.

 ## The iOS mobile app
-I will go through the key steps required to create a mobile app that receives data from our API.
-I am going to use the `UITableView` to display our data in a list.
+Next we will go through the key steps required to create a mobile app that receives data from the API.
+We are using the `UITableView` to display our data in a list.
 In XCode 6.3.1 (the latest version as of writing), create a new project

 _File > New > Project > iOS Application > Single View Application_
 - **Product Name**: Fishes